chrporter22/csv_parse/README.md

 Complete Python development environment to run a CSV parsing tool for malformed csv data with nested json.
 Execute the 'top_components.py' file to run a PCA pipeline to extract top features leading to top variance.
 PCA summary data saved in json format.

+**Additional System Requirements (not included in setup script):**
+- Vim, Nano, neovim, VS Code (or text editor/IDE of your choice)
+- git, curl

 **The setup script will:**
 - Install Homebrew (if needed)
 - Install Python 3 and pip